zephyrproject-rtos/zephyr/doc/getting_started/index.rst

    .. group-tab:: macOS

-      On macOS Mojave, you can manually check for updates by choosing System Preferences from the Apple menu, then clicking Software Update (and click Update Now if there are).
+      On macOS Mojave or later, you can manually check for updates by choosing System Preferences from the Apple menu, then clicking Software Update (and click Update Now if there are).
 For other macOS versions, see the `Update macOS topic in Apple support